kolesnikdi/Forager_ai/README.md

   - instance.read('enter_email') --> returning data in JSON
   - instance.update('enter_email', 'enter_email') --> replacing the data of one request with another.
   - instance.delete('enter_email') --> delete a request
-## Типізація коду за вимогами в файлі setup.cfg:
+## Typing code according to requirements in a file setup.cfg:
 - cd .\hunter_api\
 - flake8 classes.py
 - The requirements of P103, WPS305, WPS332, WPS221 were deliberately ignored as they lead to an unreasonable increase in code without its